mtnieto/hf-2orgs/README.md

 ## Files ##
-The following files will be modified to create the configuration wanted.
+The following files will be modified to create the configuration desired.

 ### crypto-config.yaml ###